rohan-paul/Awesome-JavaScript-Interviews/Git-and-Github/Pull-Request-submit.md

 Thats it..

-# Create Pull Request in a Project - When I am one of the contributor as set by the Master Owner - Updated on 5-Mar-2018
+### Create Pull Request in a Project - When I am one of the contributor as set by the Master Owner - Updated on 5-Mar-2018

-## \$ git clone <repo .git >
+### \$ git clone repo.git

-# What to do when there’s a conflict as seen by the master branch owner after I (as a contributor) send the PR - Updated on 5June2018
+### What to do when there’s a conflict as seen by the master branch owner after I (as a contributor) send the PR - Updated on 5June2018

 Merge request official doc - https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/

 “Merge conflicts may occur if competing changes are made to the same line of a file or when a file is deleted that another person is attempting to edit.”

-The Master owner should - First Pull > then merge > then accept the PR request

 From official doc - https://help.github.com/articles/resolving-a-merge-conflict-on-github/